 If you're considering an expensive cash advance loan to cover unforeseen expenses, make sure you check out your other options, first.

-When an unexpected bill rears its ugly head, you might find yourself taking out one or more high-interest cash advances in order to make ends meet.
+When an unexpected bill rears its ugly head, you might find yourself considering one or more high-interest “cash advance loans” in order to make ends meet.
 These short-term payday loans might seem like the only option you have available to you—especially if you’ve got bad credit—but they most likely are not.

 1. Friends and family.

 Easier said than done, right?
 And it’s true!
 Borrowing money from friends and family has a lot of advantages over taking out an expensive cash advance loan, but it certainly has its downsides as well.

 The positives: It’s a fair bet that you’ll pay a much lower interest rate on this loan than you would on cash advance loans, which come with average APRs of 400%!
 You might even be able to borrow that money interest-free!
 Although that isn’t something you should count on.

 The downsides, on the other hand, are pretty obvious.
 Failing to pay back this money might not end up hurting your credit score, but it could irreparably damage your relationship with a person you’re close to.

 Unlike with a traditional loan, friends and family members are more likely to be flexible with your payment dates.
 This is a positive that can easily become a negative.
 If you are constantly blowing past pre-agreed upon due dates (or the two of you never set a date, to begin with), that could be the end for that relationship.

 If you are able to borrow money from a friend or family member instead of taking out a cash advance loan, we recommend that you and the other party set crystal clear terms before any cash changes hands.